50 Beowulf vs 50 AE: Extreme Semi-Auto Stopping Power

 When it comes to stopping power, you cannot go wrong with either round.
 To put this in perspective, both the Beowulf and Action Express have more kinetic energy at 200 yards than a 45 ACP has at the muzzle.

-Although expanding ammo is available for both rounds, overpenetration is of serious concern.
-Both rounds are extremely powerful to the point it is like they would over penetrate when used at engagement distances typical for home defense situations.
+Both rounds are extremely powerful, to the point where they would almost certainly over-penetrate when used at engagement distances typical for home defense situations.

 Hunting